MohamedYasser97/RoboTwit/README.md

   * Developer accounts that can launch Twitter bots.
   * All bot activity is logged.
   * All encountered tweets are stored in the database.
+  * An admin page that can be accessed only by the admin to show all users and tweets.

 ## Usage
 After cloning this repository, you'll need to take a look on these files: